fluent/fluentd-docs-gitbook/plugins/output/http.md

 |:-------|:--------|:--------|
 | bool   | true    | 1.7.0   |

-Raise `UnrecoverableError` when the response code is not success, 1xx/3xx/4xx/5xx.
+Raise `UnrecoverableError` when the response code is not SUCCESS, 1xx/3xx/4xx/5xx.
 If `false`, `out_http` logs error message instead of raising `UnrecoverableError`.

 See also [Handling Unrecoverable Errors](/buffer/README.md#handling-unrecoverable-errors).